Hi, I'm Austin Marshall.

 About

-I am postdoctoral fellow at Houston Methodist Research Institute.
-My efforts are focused on defining the relationship between the brain and periphery using culture-independent workflows.
+I'm a postdoctoral fellow in the National Library of Medicine (NLM) Biomedical Informatics and Data Science Training Program through the Gulf Coast Consortia.
+My efforts are focused on defining the relationship between the brain and periphery using culture-independent microbiome workflows.
+My PhD was comprised of environmental microbiome characterization, which I am still very passionate about.
 I've worked with many different nucleic acid sequencing technologies like Sanger, Illumina, and ONT Nanopore MinION.
-I am passionate about applying third generation sequencing and novel bioinformatic workflows to determine how the microbiome impacts other systems and vice versa.
+I am passionate about applying third generation sequencing and novel bioinformatic workflows to determine how microbiomes impacts other biological systems and vice versa.

 • Sequencing platforms: Sanger, Illumina, ONT Nanopore